What Is Colorectal Cancer?

 The digestive system, also known as our gastrointestinal system, is the series of organs our bodies use to break down food, absorb nutrients, and excrete waste.
 Food proceeds from our mouth, down our esophagus, through the stomach, and from small intestine to large intestine before excretion.
 The word “colorectal” refers to two parts of the large intestine: the colon and the rectum.
 This means “colorectal cancer” includes both cancer of the colon as well as that of the rectum.

-The wall of the large intestine is made up of several layers.
+The wall of the large intestine is made up of several layers of tissue.
 Colorectal cancer typically starts when cells of the innermost layer multiply uncontrollably and grow outward through the other layers.
 These other layers contain blood and lymphatic vessels.
 When cancer grows into these vessels, cancer may spread to other parts of the body.

 What Causes Colorectal Cancer?